ZapDos7/beer-app/README.md

 2. View a beer's details

 #### User Controller (require log in)
+1. View all user's ratings
-1. Add/Edit rating to beer
+2. Add/Edit rating to beer
-2. Delete rating of beer
+3. Delete rating of beer

 #### Admin Controller (require log in & admin rights)
 1. Add a new beer